bilde2910/Hauk/README.md

    in your web root, for example `/var/www/html`.
 3. Modify `include/config.php` to your liking.
 Make sure to set a secure hashed password and edit your site's domain in this file.
-4. Start the webserver and make sure Memcached is running.
+4. Start the web server and make sure Memcached or Redis is running.
 5. Install the [companion Android app](https://f-droid.org/packages/info.varden.hauk/)
    on your phone and enter your server's settings.